aaltsys/doc-newwares/documents/02_transactions.rst

 *  A condition code is required for each entry line.
 The default is G(ood), see :ref:`condition-list`.

+The source and requirements of transaction line entries, and the relationship to transaction status, is shown in the following table.

 +------------------+----------+----------+----------+----------+----------+----------+
 | Column Name      | Expected |  Inbound | Received | Reserved | Allocated|  Shipped |
 +==================+==========+==========+==========+==========+==========+==========+